matt-evangelidis/COMP3120-assignment2/Screenshots/README.md

 ## Login

-Login.png shows the login screen for out application.
+Login.png shows the login screen for our application.

 <!-- <img align="left" height="300" src="login.png"> -->
 ![Login](login.png)
 On the login screen is the username and password fields that users must fill in to be authenticated and logged in.
 The form includes two buttons:
-1. Login
+1. Login:
 The login button redirects the user to the Home page specific to the user, which contains all their saved Notes and Sheets.
-2. Register
+2. Register:
 The Register button takes you to Register form. <br />